ansys/pyfluent-visualization/doc/source/users_guide/index.rst

 Interactive Graphics
 --------------------
-The ``GraphicsWindow`` class provides for managing and directly interacting with the graphics window.
-By registering the window with ``EventsManager``, you can update graphics during run time and create animations.
+The ``GraphicsWindow`` class provides functionality for managing and directly interacting with the graphics window.
+By registering the window with ``EventsManager``, you can dynamically update graphics during runtime and create animations.

-The following example updates the graphics window (contour_window, xy_plot_window and monitor_window) during solution initialization and whenever data is read.
+The following example demonstrates how to update multiple graphics windows (contour_window, xy_plot_window, and monitor_window) during different solution stages.
+Graphics updates occur:

-During the calculation, it also updates the graphics window at the end of every time step.
-These are done via. explicit callback registrations.
-You can create an animation as well from a graphics window.
+- During solution initialization

+- Whenever data is read

+- At the end of every time step during the calculation

 .. code-block:: python